Parris Mayhew: Aggros

-Dispute over Cro-Mags Domain Name
+Dispute over Cro-Mags domain name

 Cro-Mags domain name ownership was a matter of dispute when Savoia NYC, an entity related to Harley Flanagan, filed the complaint with the World Intellectual Property Organization (WIPO).
 As Domain Name Wire states: " Mayhew was co-owner of an entity with Flanagan that held a trademark for Cro-Mags when he registered the domain name in 1999."
-However WIPO rejected to grant domain name to Flanagan citing abuse of policy.
+However WIPO rejected granting the domain name to Flanagan, citing abuse of policy.
 As a result, Mayhew remained the owner of the original Cro-Mags website.